apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 In both cases, these should not be touched unless you know what you are doing.

-### Configuring for "google-cloud-storage" driver
+### "google-cloud-storage" Driver Configuration

-#### Configuring the Bucket
+#### Bucket and Region

-On the broker, the administrator must configure the bucket and credentials for the cloud storage service.
-The configured bucket and credentials must exist before attempting to offload.
-If it does not exist, the offload operation will fail.

-Regarding driver type "google-cloud-storage", the administrator should configure `gcsManagedLedgerOffloadBucket`.
+Buckets are the basic containers that hold your data.
+Everything that you store in Cloud Storage must be contained in a bucket.
+You can use buckets to organize your data and control access to your data, but unlike directories and folders, you cannot nest buckets.

 ```conf
 gcsManagedLedgerOffloadBucket=pulsar-topic-offload
 ```

-#### Configuring the Bucket Region

 Bucket Region is the region where bucket located.
+Bucket Region is not a required but a recommended configuration.
+If it is not configured, It will use the default region.

 Regarding GCS, buckets are default created in the `us multi-regional location`,  page [Bucket Locations](https://cloud.google.com/storage/docs/bucket-locations) contains more information.

-- GCS Region example:

 ```conf
 gcsManagedLedgerOffloadRegion=europe-west3
 ```

-#### Configuring the Authenticating
+#### Authentication with GCS

-The administrator need configure `gcsManagedLedgerOffloadServiceAccountKeyFile` in `broker.conf` to get GCS service available.
-It is a Json file, which contains GCS credentials of service account key.
+The administrator needs to configure `gcsManagedLedgerOffloadServiceAccountKeyFile` in `broker.conf` for the broker to be able to access the GCS service. `gcsManagedLedgerOffloadServiceAccountKeyFile` is a Json file, containing the GCS credentials of a service account.
-[This page](https://support.google.com/googleapi/answer/6158849) contains more information of how to create this key file for authentication.
-You could also get more information regarding google cloud [IAM](https://cloud.google.com/storage/docs/access-control/iam).
+[Service Accounts section of this page](https://support.google.com/googleapi/answer/6158849) contains more information of how to create this key file for authentication.
+More information about google cloud IAM is available [here](https://cloud.google.com/storage/docs/access-control/iam).

 Usually these are the steps to create the authentication file:
 1. Open the API Console Credentials page.
 2. If it's not already selected, select the project that you're creating credentials for.
 3. To set up a new service account, click New credentials and then select Service account key.
 4. Choose the service account to use for the key.
-5. Choose whether to download the service account's public/private key as a JSON file that can be loaded by a Google API client library.
+5. Download the service account's public/private key as a JSON file that can be loaded by a Google API client library.

-Here is an example:
 ```conf
 gcsManagedLedgerOffloadServiceAccountKeyFile="/Users/hello/Downloads/project-804d5e6a6f33.json"
 ```